 If a school board prepares, in advance, its yearly schedule of regular meetings, the board must give public notice of this schedule at least once each year, presumably before the date of the first meeting.
-This notice must include the date, time, and place of the regular meetings.
+This notice must include the date, time, and place of the regular meetings and should be given according to the requirements for a class A notice for individual meetings.
 Note that the agenda for a particular meeting need not be given until 24 hours before a meeting convenes (see B.1. above).